Kansas Military and Veterans Benefits

 Kansas Homestead Refund for Disabled Veterans and Surviving Spouses: The Kansas Department of Revenue offers a Homestead Refund for Disabled Veterans, their Surviving Spouse and the Surviving Spouse of a Service member killed in the line of duty.

 The Surviving Spouse of an active duty Service member who died in the line of duty is also eligible to claim a Homestead refund and remains eligible until they remarry.
-Applicants can file using the WebFile, Kansas Homestead Refund Online Claim Application webpage or they can use the Kansas Homestead Claim, K-40H.

-Kansas Department of Revenue, Homestead Refund Frequently Asked Questions
+Kansas Department of Revenue, Forms and Publications

-Learn more about the Kansas Homestead Refund
+Learn more about the Kansas Homestead Refund for Disabled Veterans and Surviving Spouses

 Back to top